ssathya62/Slickchart-Prepared-docs/Firm Fundamentals.md

 The application on startup will read the collection 'EarningsCalendar' for documents that have the field 'EarningsRetrieved' marked false and the field 'Date' earlier than the actual run day.
-While performing proof-of-concept it was observed that FMP will not allow more than
+While performing proof-of-concept it was observed that FMP limits concurrent calls.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjUxNzg3NDg1LC00MDM0NTY1MzQsMTg4Mj
+eyJoaXN0b3J5IjpbLTg0OTEzNDE4NSwtNDAzNDU2NTM0LDE4OD
-AyMjk2NV19
+IwMjI5NjVdfQ==
 -->